In an interview with Entertainment Tonight, Parton said the workplace comedy sequel is not likely to happen.

 "We're thinking we might do a completely different thing together, Jane, Lily and I," Parton said.
 "We may do something different altogether, but I don't think we'll continue with [the sequel]."

 In November, Entertainment Weekly reported that the film is no longer moving forward with production.

-It's been 38 years since the original film 9 to 5 was released starring Lily Tomlin, Jane Fonda and Dolly Parton as secretaries dealing with overt sexism in the workplace.
+9 to 5 centers on three secretaries dealing with overt sexism in the workplace.
 The comedic film famously followed the three women as they ended up kidnapping their boss.

-Jones, known for her acting rolls in "Angie Tribeca" and "Parks and Rec," has a few successful writing projects under her belt, including an episode of "Black Mirror," making her the perfect choice for Resnick to work with.
+In 2018, Deadline reported that the 9 to 5 reboot would bring back the original three stars.
+Rashida Jones ("Angie Tribeca," "Parks and Recreation") was expected to join original co-writer Pat Resnick to bring the film up to date for this century.
+Jones has a few successful writing projects under her belt, including an episode of "Black Mirror," making her the perfect choice for Resnick to work with.

-So where will Dolly Parton, Lily Tomlin and Jane Fonda fit in with the new script?
-Women and Hollywood writes that the film will "would focus on three young women dealing with sexism and chauvinism in the workplace, who turn to the original trio for help in navigating and getting even with the coarse male higher-ups."
+Women and Hollywood wrote that the film would "would focus on three young women dealing with sexism and chauvinism in the workplace, who turn to the original trio for help in navigating and getting even with the coarse male higher-ups."

-In the 80s, Parton's song for the film became a massive hit, and in 2009, Parton adapted "9 to 5" into a musical on Broadway.
-It will be interesting to see how music plays a roll in the reboot!
+In the '80s, Parton's title song for the film became a massive hit.
+In 2009, the singer-songwriter adapted 9 to 5 into a musical on Broadway.

 Parton's new Netflix series Heartstrings is based on eight different songs from her impressive discography.

 Dumplin', a Netflix original movie featuring original and reimagined Parton songs, debuted in 2018.

 This article has been updated to reflect that the '9 to 5' sequel is not moving forward as planned.
 It was updated on Nov.
 26, 2019.